sverweij/dependency-cruiser/doc/faq.md

 you only needed to `yarn-pnp` into _externalModuleResolutionStrategy_ key in the config (--init took care of that), but that's not necessary anymore.

+As of version 13.0.0 dependency-cruiser does not work with the pnp from yarn 1.x.x anymore.
+The yarn team has done only life cycle management and security fixes on that version for several years - but encourages everyone to migrate over to yarn 3.
+Our guess is that everyone who is serious about using yarn pnp has already done so long ago.
+Moreover the old yarn 1 pnp version was holding us back from moving on with the nodejs and javascript ecosystem.

 </details>

 ### Q: dependency-cruiser detected a circular dependency.
 How can I see (one of the) cycles that dependency-cruiser saw?